Skip to main content

 • Interest rates: Providers may provide competitive interest rates on funds held within your FHSA, similar to tax-free savings accounts.
 A FHSA that pays interest may be a good fit for Canadians who are seeking a risk free investment and want to earn tax-free interest on their cash.

-• Fees: Should you prefer to invest the money held within your FHSA, it is always important to consider fees as they can add up quickly.
-Investing these funds can be done through a brokerage, online brokerage, or a robo-advisor.
+• Fees: Should you prefer to invest the money held within your FHSA, it is always important to consider investment fees like trading fees, management fees or monthly as they can add up quickly.
+Investing these funds can be done through a brokerage, online brokerage, or a robo-advisor

 Compare the best savings accounts - by type